craigbuckler/js-adv-notes/dom/1-dom-select.md

 Selecting by ID or class will be faster than CSS selector.

-HTMLCollection and NodeList are array-like lists of Element objects. *Live* lists update automatically when a matching element is added or removed from the DOM.
+HTMLCollection and NodeList are array-like lists of Element objects.

+*Live* lists update automatically when a matching element is added or removed from the DOM.

 **Note**: although collections are array-like and have a `.length`, they're not arrays and you cannot use array methods such as `sort()`.
 ES6 allows quick conversion to an array using `Array.from()`.

-### Element retrival methods
+### Element retrieval methods
 Once you have an [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element), the following properties and methods can be used to return further elements including:

 * `.getElementsByClassName(class)`